One of an Amazon’s sellers most important jobs is to discover the words that buyers are using to search for their

 The next two fields give you data on the number of ASINs that had Sponsored ads or Headline Search ads when this phrase was searched for.
 After this, you can see the number of products that rank for each keyword.

 In the final two columns, you have the CPR (Cerebro Product Rank) scores.
 The “CPR Total Giveaways” field gives you an estimate of how many units you would need to sell, over an eight day period, to rank on page one for that keyword.
 The “CPR Daily Giveaways” field divides this figure by eight, to tell you how many units you need to sell a day, over that eight day period.
 So, if my Total Giveaways score was 800 units, my Daily Giveaways score would be 100 units.

-Helium 10 offers four different pricing plans, ranging from a free forever plan to $297 per month.
-The free plan is very limited, and doesn’t offer any access to Magnet.
-To get access to Magnet, you would need the Gold Plus Plan, which is $97 per month.
-This offers sellers 25 uses per month of Magnet, as well as 10 daily uses of Cerebro.
+Helium 10 offers four different pricing plans, ranging from free to $397 per month.
+The free plan provides 2 uses of Magnet and Cerebro per day.
+To get full access you will need the Platinum plan, which is $97 per month.

 The second tool that we are going to look at is Scope (now part of Seller Labs), an Amazon keyword and product research tool.
 Scope has two parts to it, a web app which features the keyword generator, and a Chrome extension, that extracts your competitor’s keywords.

 We are going to look at the web app first, where getting keyword suggestions couldn’t be easier.
 You simply click the “Keyword Generator” tab and, when prompted, enter your seed keyword.
 Within seconds, Scope generates a list of 100 related keywords, with useful data displayed for each term.